-Canon 1D Mark IV versus Panasonic G9
+Canon 1D Mark IV vs Panasonic G9

-The Canon EOS-1D Mark IV and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in October 2009 and November 2017.
+The Canon EOS-1D Mark IV and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in October 2009 and November 2017.
 The 1D Mark IV is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 16 megapixels, whereas the Panasonic provides 20.2 MP.